Refugee-Law-Lab/UNHCR-Visualization/README.md

 # UNHCR-Visualization

-This repository contains python code to create visualizations of asylum application data, using data ulled from the United Nations High Commission for Refugees API.
+This repository contains python code to create visualizations of asylum application data, using data pulled from the United Nations High Commission for Refugees API.
 For details, see: https://api.unhcr.org/docs/refugee-statistics.html.

 # Asylum Applications in Canada